feet in bed image

 Additional Resources

-Adventures in Sex City; a fun and interactive game that tests knowledge and provides facts about Sexually Transmitted Infections (STIs) produced by Middlesex-London Health Unit.
+Adventures in Sex City: a fun and interactive game that tests knowledge and provides facts about Sexually Transmitted Infections (STIs) produced by Middlesex-London Health Unit.

 Public Health Agency of Canada produces the STI Booklet that provides an overview of all Sexually Transmitted Infections, symptoms, how to get tested and treatment.
-Order of download a PDF version at; CATIE Ordering page
+Order of download a PDF version at: CATIE Ordering page.

 The Gilbert Centre is a community-based, not-for-profit, charitable organization that has been providing programs and services as the AIDS Committee of Simcoe County for over 25 years.
 In 2015, in part to recognize the reality of people with HIV not developing AIDS, but living health lives with HIV, the organization changed its name from the AIDS Committee to the Gilbert Centre for Social and Support Services.
 The Gilbert Centre, named after a founder Ed Gilbert, not only reflects the change in HIV, but also embraces the expansion of programming to serve lesbian, gay, bisexual, transgender individuals and families in the Simcoe Muskoka area.

 More than Friends; Dating and Healthy Relationships Lesson Plan from Alberta Health.
-Learner Outcomes: Examine various attitudes, values and behaviours for developing meaningful interpersonal
+Learner Outcomes: Examine various attitudes, values and behaviours for developing meaningful interpersonal relationships.

 Simcoe Muskoka District Health Unit Relationship Quiz: Assists in assessing the state of personal relationships and identifying when and where to seek help.